sweatshirt2/RAG-Assistant/README.md

 - services
   - embedding classes for external services
 - utils
-  - classes and methods that start and begin within the program
+  - classes and methods that start and end within the program
   - reusable tools within the project

 ## Attention